TheUbuntuGuy/zfs-backup-manager/README.md

   --snapshot-pattern        The pattern to search for in snapshot names to backup.
   --mode-property           The ZFS property which contains the backup mode.
   --nest-name-property      The ZFS property which contains the dataset name to nest within.
+  --zfs-options-property    The ZFS property which contains additional ZFS receive options.
   --remote-pool             The destination pool name.
   --remote-host             The hostname of the destination.
 Pass "" for the local machine.
   --remote-user             The user to login as on the destination.